Sleep is important for your mental health. Most people need between 5 to 9 hours sleep a night. The ideal amount is 8 hours, but everyone's different.

 - circadian rhythm sleep disorder

-Sleep apnoea is a disorder that affects your breathing when asleep.
-It makes your breathing stop and
+Sleep apnoea is a disorder.
+It affects your breathing when asleep.
+It makes your breathing stop and start irregularly when sleeping.
+This can be pretty serious.

 Circadian rhythm disorder